zopefoundation/BTrees/docs/index.rst

 then P is a subobject of the bucket containing P).
-Instead, if an object O references a persistent subobject P directly, and O is involved in a conflict, the states passed to conflict resolution contain an instance of an internal :class:`PersistentReference` stub class everywhere O references P. Two :class:`PersistentReference` instances compare equal if and only if they "represent" the same persistent object; when they're not equal, they compare by memory address, and, as explained before, memory-based comparison must never happen in a sane persistent BTree.
-Note that it doesn't help in this case if your :class:`Persistent` subclass defines a sane :meth:`__cmp__` method: conflict resolution doesn't know about your class, and so also doesn't know about its :meth:`__cmp__` method.
-It only sees instances of the internal :class:`PersistentReference` stub class.
+Instead, if an object O references a persistent subobject P directly, and O is involved in a conflict, the states passed to conflict resolution contain an instance of an internal :class:`~persistent.PersistentReference` stub class everywhere O references P. Two :class:`~persistent.PersistentReference` instances compare equal if and only if they "represent" the same persistent object; when they're not equal, they compare by memory address, and, as explained before, memory-based comparison must never happen in a sane persistent BTree.
+Note that it doesn't help in this case if your :class:`~persistent.Persistent` subclass defines a sane :meth:`__cmp__` method: conflict resolution doesn't know about your class, and so also doesn't know about its :meth:`__cmp__` method.
+It only sees instances of the internal :class:`~persistent.PersistentReference` stub class.

 Iteration and Mutation